 This community is for discussions on the issues of diversity, equity, and inclusion as they relate to the field of conservation.
 This community is open to everyone.
 Information shared through this community may include: related topics for discussion; opportunities for conservation experiences specifically related to efforts to increase equity, inclusion, and diversity; outward facing announcements about equity and inclusion committee work to the larger community, and more.

 The Global Conservation Forum is an international forum for discussion on topics relevant to conservation and preservation professionals.
-It is supported by the Foundation for Advancement in Conservation and sponsored by Tru Vue, Inc. This is the new home of the Conservation DistList, the archives of which are still searchable (1987-2019).
+It is supported by the Foundation for Advancement in Conservation and individual donations.
+This is the new home of the Conservation DistList, the archives of which are still searchable (1987-2019).

 This forum connects the cultural heritage community with industrial hygienists and their colleagues on health and safety issues in collections care.
 A conservator and a certified industrial hygienist moderate the community to ensure correct and complete information and to suggest additional resources.
 This is a United States-focused group and stated rules and regulations may not apply in other countries.